dohyunlee7/Medicaid-Managed-Care-Expansion/Input_Data/data_documentation.md

       (e.g., mandatory/voluntary HMO, PCCM, etc.).
 Denoted as binary indicators.

   - `program_summary_from_report`
+    - Tables for total Medicaid enrollees, Medicaid enrollment in any type of Managed Care, Medicaid enrollment in Comprehensive MCO, Medicaid newly eligible adults enrolled in Comprehensive MCOs (2011-2022, missing 2012)

   - `raw_comp_mco_data`
     - Public raw data (2003-2021) downloaded from KFF with enrollment for Comprehensive MCO by state